renemarc/home-assistant-config/gtfs/README.md

 ## Customization

 Customization for the GTFS sensor is done in [`/customize.yaml`](../customize.yaml).
-For privacy as well as for development and testing purposes any sensitive data is hidden and referenced in the non-commited [`/secrets.yaml`](../secrets-dummy.yaml) file.
+For privacy as well as for development and testing purposes any sensitive data is hidden and referenced in the non-committed [`/secrets.yaml`](../secrets-dummy.yaml) file.